Rethinking Europeās capital markets strategy: Lessons from Swedenās model

 Learning & Transformation project lead, IMD

 Catherine is Learning and Transformation project lead at IMD.
 She is an advisor and action learning designer.
-A strong advocate of digital and collaborative approaches as powerful levers of value creation and efficiency, her practice also includes academic research on innovation ecosystem and community building.
+A strong advocate of digital and collaborative approaches as powerful levers of value creation and efficiency, herĀ practice also includes academic research on innovation ecosystem and community building.

-As Executive Director of IMD, Hischam El Agamy is responsible for IMD’s activities in Africa, the Middle East, and South-Central Asia, where he teaches and leads development programs.
-El Agamy’s expertise and teaching experience include scenario planning, business transformation, family business transformation, public-private partnership, and stakeholder engagement.
-He teaches regularly in IMD custom programs and has taught several IMD open programs, including its EMBA and MBA programs.
+El Agamyās expertise and teaching experience include strategic foresight, scenario planning, entrepreneurship, family business transformation, and private public partnership.
+He teaches regularly in IMD custom programs and has taught in several IMD open programs, including the IMD EMBA and MBA programs.
+He is also co-director of IMD’s Strategic Forum for Senior Executives.

-He has contributed to several advisory assignments for governments in the Gulf region and in the area of competitiveness and human capital development for the government of South Africa.
+He has contributed to advisory assignments for several governments in the Gulf region and the government of South Africa in the area of competitiveness and human capital development.
+For 15 years, El Agamy undertook international roles in seven European countries for major Swiss multinational corporations.
+During this time, he spearheaded business transformation initiatives in the UK, Denmark, Sweden, Iceland, Holland, and Switzerland.

-January 9, 2026 • by Jerry Davis in Finance
+January 9, 2026 ⢠by Jerry Davis in Finance

-The US President is gouging out chunks of America’s long-established economic data apparatus because he doesn’t like what he sees.
-It’s unlikely to end well....
+The US President is gouging out chunks of Americaās long-established economic data apparatus because he doesnāt like what he sees.
+Itās unlikely to end well....

 Explore first person business intelligence from top minds curated for a global executive audience